 (d) the person who produces the licence is not the licensee.

-(2) An authorized officer to whom a document that appears to be a licence is produced for inspection may seize the document if the officer reasonably believes that the document is not a licence.
+(2) An authorised officer to whom a document that appears to be a licence is produced for inspection may seize the document if the officer reasonably believes that the document is not a licence.

-(3) An authorized officer must give a seized licence or document to the Competent Authority.
+(3) An authorised officer must give a seized licence or document to the Competent Authority.

 18.41.
 Return of licences

-(1) This regulation applies if a licence is produced to the Competent Authority or given to the Authority by an authorized officer.
+(1) This regulation applies if a licence is produced to the Competent Authority or given to the Authority by an authorised officer.

 (2) If the licence has not been cancelled and is not suspended, the Competent Authority must return the licence after inspecting it.